 • Google Forms allows you to create polls and display aggregate results; you can easily invite all your students to take a poll using the course Google Group email address

-• Other Google tools like Docs and Jamboard allow the creation of shared spaces in which students can respond to open-ended “poll” questions
+• Other Google tools like Docs allow the creation of shared spaces in which students can respond to open-ended “poll” questions

 • For videoconference classes, Google Meet’s multiple choice polling tool can be set up in advance, allowing the instructor to release questions to attendees at the appropriate time